lorossi/bikemi-python-unofficial-api/README.md

 Scraper for [BikeMi](https://www.bikemi.com/it/mappa-stazioni.aspx) map.
 Made in Python3.

 *BikeMy.pi* module extracts:
-1. Global stats about the service (total number of available bikes, divided by category, of free racks and of stations)
+1. Global statistics on the service
-2. Stats for each station:
-  1. Station name and ID
-  2. Station coordinates
-  3. Number of bikes in the station, divided in:
+  1. Bikes statistics:
     1. Free racks
     2. Available bikes
     3. Available electric bikes
     4. Available electric bikes with child seat
+    5. Total number of available bikes
+  2. Stations statistics:
+    1. Empty stations
+    2. Full stations
+    3. Stations that *might* be empty
+    4. Stations that *might* be full
+    5. Total number of stations
+  3. Icons statistics:
+    1. Icon name
+    2. Number of time it has been used
+    3. Icon URL
+2. Data for each station
+  1. Station name
+  2. Station ID
+  3. Station coordinates
+  4. Number of bikes available, divided in
+      1. Free racks
+      2. Available bikes
+      3. Available electric bikes
+      4. Available electric bikes with child seat
+  5. If the station is empty
+  6. If the station is full
-  4. If the station might be empty
+  7. If the station *might* be empty
-  5. If the station might be full
+  8. If the station *might* be full
-  6. The icon of the station in the official map
+  9. Name and URL of the icon used on the map

 All the data is provided in a dict and can be saved into a JSON file.